 So Dindin decided on buying a dress, as it is a current need.
 I asked her how much we should set aside for the dress.
 She decided on P300.
 As for Siobe, she only wanted the two-piece Shopkins blind bag, which costs P149.75.

 With this plan, we went to The SM Store.
 Since Dindin had a budget, we only scoured the discounted dress racks.
 We found several that were anywhere from P300 to P350.
 It was kinda difficult looking for what we liked, what would fit our budget, and with a size that was perfect for her.
 But we were determined and we finally found the perfect one at only P300.

 As for Siobe, it wasn’t hard, as she just picked a Shopkins blind bag.

 Lay Down the Consequences of Each Choice

 Now, the kids were able to buy what they liked and within the budget they set.
 After that, what happens?

 All these steps just mean that they are responsible for their money.
 We can just easily go shopping with all their money gifts, but we opted to teach them how to budget money this way.
-We still had fun shopping and they enjoyed their purchases while still having some money left.
+We still had fun shopping, they enjoyed their purchases, and they still had some money left.

 The kids received more money the rest of the holiday season.
 But since they already got what they wanted, they didn’t ask to buy anything anymore.
-We decided to keep the rest of their money instead and divided them between travel and for their education.
+We decided to keep the rest of their money instead and divided them between travel and for their college fund.